arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/touch/content.md

 Imagine the sensor as creating an invisible electric field around itself.
 When a conductive object (like your finger) approaches, it's like dropping a stone into a calm pond - the field gets disturbed.
 The sensor detects this disturbance as a change in capacitance, which is essentially how much electrical charge the system can store.
 Here's the process:

-1. The sensor generates a small electric field
+1. The sensor electrode creates an electric field by applying a small voltage
-2. When you touch or approach the sensor, your body acts like a conductor
+2. When you approach or touch the sensor, your body becomes part of the capacitive circuit
-3. This changes the capacitance of the system
+3. This increases the capacitance between the sensor electrode and ground
-4. The microcontroller measures this change and determines if it's significant enough to register as a "touch"
+4. The microcontroller detects this capacitance change (often by measuring timing differences) and determines if it's significant enough to register as a "touch"

-## Using Capacitive Sensing on the Uno R4
+## Using Capacitive Sensing on the UNO R4

-The Uno R4 features a Capacitive Touch Sensing Unit (CTSU) that allows you to use certain pins as capacitive touch inputs.
+The UNO R4 features a Capacitive Touch Sensing Unit (CTSU) that allows you to use certain pins as capacitive touch inputs.
 To utilize these capabilities, you can use the [Arduino_CapacitiveTouch library](https://github.com/arduino-libraries/Arduino_CapacitiveTouch).

 ### Compatible Pins

-For both the Uno R4 WiFi and Minima boards, the compatible pins for capacitive touch are listed in the [Arduino_CapacitiveTouch library documentation](https://github.com/arduino-libraries/Arduino_CapacitiveTouch?tab=readme-ov-file#compatible-pins).
+For both the UNO R4 WiFi® and Minima boards, the compatible pins for capacitive touch are listed in the [Arduino_CapacitiveTouch library documentation](https://github.com/arduino-libraries/Arduino_CapacitiveTouch?tab=readme-ov-file#compatible-pins).

 **Arduino® UNO-R4 Minima:**